The Individuals Taking Energy Action in Manufacturing Prize

 - Find individuals who were responsible for creative, specific, and innovative ideas and practices that led to significant, measurable energy savings at their manufacturing facilities; and

 Each winner will be awarded a cash prize of $5,000.
 DOE will select up to 5 winners in each category of small, medium, and large manufacturers, for a total of up to 15 winners.
-In addition to the cash prize, the winners will be recognized at the annual Better Buildings Summit and will have their winning ideas and practices highlighted on the Better Buildings Solutions Center.
+In addition to the cash prize, the winners will be recognized at the annual Association of Energy Engineers World Energy Conference and Expo or a similar event and will have their winning ideas and practices highlighted on the Better Buildings Solutions Center.
+Applicants will have the option to decline the cash prize if selected and still be recognized as a winner and participate in the events and activities described in the prize rules.

 Participants will be scored based on their responses to the following: